Deep Dive: Determining the settings that work best for your needs

 - What will your report approval workflow look like?

-- Will you export to an accounting system - Do we have a Direct connection or will it be Indirect?
+- Will you export to an accounting system - Do we have an integration connection to your accounting software or will it be Indirect?

 - Do you have an Accountant that will be managing your account?